Rice House at Barnsley Gardens

 * Click here for rating key

 Rice House at Barnsley Gardens Restaurant Review: The ruins of Godfrey Barnsley's nineteenth-century Italian-Renaissance style mansion lie just up the slope from this restaurant, housed in a simple frame residence built in 1854 and moved in 1994 to its current location on the estate.
-The former outdoor patio now is glass-enclosed, adding a comfortable dining space but preserving the view of the grounds.
+The former outdoor patio became glass-enclosed, adding a comfortable dining space but preserving the view of the grounds.
 Several smaller rooms enable private dining for parties of various sizes.
-Executive chef Charles Vosburgh incorporates into his dishes some of the herbs and vegetables grown at Barnsley Gardens resort.
-While the menu changes frequently, you’ll find preparations with foie gras or sweetbreads, fresh fish and duck, lamb, pork or steak, each with its appropriate accompaniments.
-Vegetable offerings are given the same careful treatment.
-Desserts change with the seasons as well, but you can count on something with chocolate and a crème brûlée.
-Several items are gluten-free.
+Executive chef Charles Vosburgh has retired with the title “emeritus,” and Adam Hayes has taken over.
+While the menu changes frequently, you may find more attention paid to regional and local cuisine and raw materials.
 The wine list is a veritable tome, and includes such icons as Silver Oak and Screaming Eagle, the latter particularly rarely seen on restaurant wine lists.
 Rice House often hosts wine dinners, too.